Arkapravo/montecarlo_python/README.md

 montecarlo methods
 -----------------
 montecarlo methods rely on the fact that over sufficiently large distributions, randomness is evenly distributed.
 In these python scripts, the value of pi is calcuated with circumscribed and inscribed geomteries.
-Choosing random poins in space and taking a ratio of such points over the 2 geometries across a large number of observations give a fair estimation of the value of pi
+Choosing random points in space and taking a ratio of such points over the 2 geometries across a large number of observations give a fair estimation of the value of pi

 montecarlo1.py
 -------------